snovakovic/js-flock/README.md

   const vehicleType = toEnum({
     TRUCK: 'TRUCK',
-    CAR: 'CAR'
+    CAR: 'CAR',
     MOTORBIKE: 'MOTORBIKE',
     CAMPER: 'CAMPER'
   });

   // We can also use short notation to define above enum when keys are equal to values.
-Both will result in same enumeration representation
+  // Both enum representations are equal

-  cont vehicleType = toEnum(['TRUCK', 'CAR', 'MOTORBIKE', 'CAMPER']);
+  const vehicleType = toEnum(['TRUCK', 'CAR', 'MOTORBIKE', 'CAMPER']);

   if(vehicle.type === vehicleType.TRUCK) {
     // Special behaviour only for truck vehicles